Save up to 25%… Shop Our Birthday Sale Now!

 Best Mushrooms for Anxiety

-Mushroom consumption in general appears to be linked to lower odds of mood disorders (21).
-Because depression and anxiety often appear together, mushrooms may support an overall positive mood.
+Mushroom consumption, in general, appears to be linked to lower odds of mood disorders (21).
+Because depression and anxiety often appear together, taking mushrooms for anxiety may support an overall positive mood.

 Reishi’s (genus Ganoderma) great reputation dates back thousands of years in many Asian cultures (22).
 Today, the most common reishi you’ll find is Ganoderma lucidum a.k.a. lingzhi.
-Traditional Chinese medicine (TCM) practitioners use reishi (also called lingzhi) to (23):
+Traditional Chinese medicine (TCM) practitioners use reishi to (23):

 • Replenish Qi (the body’s vital energy)